 Double check that you are legal to drive in Australia and that you have the correct licence to rent a car or campervan.
-Vietnam, for instance, has a different licencing system to Australia.
-While the UK & NZ uses the same licencing system like Australia.
+Some countries have different licencing system to Australia.
+For instance the UK & NZ uses the same licencing system like Australia.
 Just remember that we drive on the left-hand-side of the road for those USA travellers to Australia.

 Australia has a reputation for a holiday destination.
 The sea, sun and sand formula is very powerful in drawing visitors.
 You should be careful at beach destinations.
-Crime rates are very similar to the UK, so do not leave behind articles alone on a beach.
+Crime occurs everywhere, so do not leave behind articles alone on a beach.

 Undoubtedly, travel insurance may replace lost luggage and monies but it’s good to have not had them stolen.
 Prior embarking on a holiday activity, assure that it is covered within your travel insurance